-At university, Lewis played a variety of roles - a frustrated young school boy, Dean, in James Graham’s Bassett, an arrogant student, Lloyd, in Blue Stockings by Jessica Swale, and a soldier struggling with PTSD, Rob, in Mike Bartlett’s 13.
+At University, Lewis played a variety of roles - a frustrated young school boy, Dean, in James Graham’s Bassett, an arrogant student, Lloyd, in Blue Stockings by Jessica Swale, and a soldier struggling with PTSD, Rob, in Mike Bartlett’s 13.
 He also completed an extensive acting for television course.

-Lewis has experience running drama workshops and directing young people.
+Lewis also has experience running drama workshops and directing young people.
 He has written comedy, performing and acting in his own short plays and sketches.